icopy-site/awesome-cn/docs/awesome/awesome-computercraft.md

 - [DraconicControl](https://pastebin.com/UqVHTht5) -  Allows controlling Draconic Evolution's Draconic Reactor from a computer.
 - [ReactorControl and TurbineControl](https://pastebin.com/p4zeq7Ma) -  Automatic management of reactors and turbines in Big Reactors.
-    - [ReactorControl patched](https://pastebin.com/2ZrbnH5w) -  The above program uses the `parallel` API recursively, which could cause it to break.
+    - [ReactorControl patched](https://pastebin.com/2ZrbnH5w) -  The preceeding program uses the `parallel` API recursively, which could cause it to break.
 A patch has been developed to fix this.
-- [cc-mek-scada](https://github.com/MikaylaFischler/cc-mek-scada) - Integral management of a Mekanism factory.
+- [`cc-mek-scada`](https://github.com/MikaylaFischler/cc-mek-scada) - Integral management of a Mekanism factory.

 ## Non-Lua programs